mafintosh/bit-and-tree/README.md

 # bit-and-tree

-A tree on top of a bitfield that represent an BITWISE-AND structure.
+A tree on top of a bitfield that represent a BITWISE-AND structure.

 ```
 npm install bit-and-tree